A Break in the Blizzard by Sean Crawfod

 When a landscape becomes meaningful to you, it gets under your skin to create vivid memories.
 My paintings and prints capture that…

 There’s a kind of wild light here on the edge of the Brecon Beacons – you see *all* the weather and the seasons feel extreme.
 This works on my creativity in an inescapable way.
 Some of the paintings are wild and gestural.
 Some more serene and lyrical.
-On the one hand, I'm drawn to the vistas and imposing mountain views with big skies: on the other, I photograph, draw and etch the intimacy of enclosed woodlands and hedgerow spaces.
+On the one hand, I'm drawn to these vistas and imposing mountain views; on the other, I love to etch the intimacy of enclosed woodlands, hedgerow spaces and abundant bird life.

 In my dual practice, I search out both the wide space beyond as well as the narrow spaces between.
 Although my work is representative, it is first and foremost an expressive interpretation, so I'm always seeking to push the abstraction in what I do.
 My practice is rapidly evolving and often surprising.
 I'm intrigued as to where the continuing exploration will take me.